-If you have recently started having seizures, your doctor may book you in for an epilepsy MRI scan.
-Magnetic Resonance Imaging (MRI) is one technique used to understand why you are having seizures.
+If you have seizures, your doctor may refer you to have an MRI for epilepsy.
+Magnetic Resonance Imaging (MRI) is one technique used to understand why people might be having seizures.
 The epilepsy MRI findings might help diagnose the kind of epilepsy you have.
-Using MRI for seizures is also helpful during preparation for epilepsy brain surgery.

-An MRI machine is an unusual looking device that you have to lie inside.
-You might be feeling a little nervous about the scan, but it’s painless and is completely safe.
+An MRI machine is a large device you lie inside of.
+You might be feeling a little nervous about the scan, but it’s painless and considered safe.
+If you have any concerns about going for an MRI, talk with your doctor.

 What is an MRI?

-Magnetic Resonance Imaging is a medical procedure used to create an image of the inside of any part of your body.
+Magnetic Resonance Imaging is a medical procedure used to create a 3D image of the inside of any part of a person’s body.
 It uses a magnetic field and radio waves which can generate a picture of the structure of muscles and organs.
-MRIs also show how fluids move around the body.
+MRI may also show how fluids move around the person’s body.

 Why am I being offered an epilepsy MRI?

 Sometimes epilepsy is caused by specific abnormalities or damage to the brain.
-Using an MRI for seizures can show things like:
+The MRI scan may show things like:

 - Damage to the brain caused by head injuries